 At last, because the Italian Riviera is on the coast we can’t forget the seafood.
 Here you can find many different seafood recipes which are exquisite and are authentic and simple as they were in the past!

 But let’s go deeper.
-I’ll try to figure out some of my favorite ligurian recipes which can’t be missed on your holiday!<
+We’ll try to figure out some of our favorite ligurian recipes which can’t be missed on your holiday!

 Genoese pesto sauce

 The most popular, not just in Italy, which is made by simple ingredients, today is D.O.P. protected.
-Basil, pine nuts, parmigiano cheese, pecorino, garlic, salt and olive oil are the ingredients which give birth to this special sauce.
+Basil, pine nuts, Parmigiano cheese, pecorino, garlic, salt and olive oil are the ingredients that give birth to this special sauce.

 It is absolutely delicious with trenette pasta, gnocchi or even with lasagna.
 One of our experiences teaches you to make this special sauce in the traditional way.
-I suggest not to miss it.
+We suggest not to miss it.